berriosmt/farmacia/README.md

-# Farmacia San Blas Ecommerce.
+# Farmacia San Blas Ecommerce

 Responsive Ecommerce website
 An online store for a pharmacy developed with HTML, CSS, MySQL and PHP.